 Now, what is this “CGI”?
 Why am I using this term to describe 2D or 3D animation applied for games?
 Let’s go step by step to understand how these games are made.

 The term CGI stands for Computer-Generated Imagery.
 It could be 2D or 3D.
 Mostly, the animation is done using 3D computer graphics to create special effects or a proper scene.

 So, when motion effects are given to computer graphics to project a visual, it is called computer-generated imagery (or CGI) animation.

 How is CGI Different from Conventional Animation?

 In conventional animation, the characters are usually hand-drawn.
-The old cartoons and films that we see which use 2D animation as well as the oldest games have been made that way.
-It means, that the graphics are made on paper and then animated using a software.
+The old cartoons and films that we see which use 2D animation, as well as the oldest games, have been made that way.
+It means, that the graphics are made on paper and then animated using software.